ml5885/model_internal_sleuthing/README.md

    - **Analogy completion:**
      Use `src/analogy_completion.py` or the provided scripts to evaluate analogy-solving ability of input embeddings.
    - **Plotting and statistics:**
-     Use scripts in `dataset/` for dataset statistics, probe result plots, and selectivity/advantage analyses.
+     Use scripts in `plots/` for probe result plots, PCA/analogy plots, and selectivity/advantage analyses.
+Dataset statistics are in `dataset/`.

 ---